Best place to find information and services that your council provides...

 No. We will only collect garden waste contained within the green bin.

-No. If you join part through the year or only need a collection a few times a year, the charge will still remain at £32 (£37 if paid over the phone).
-We offer no reduced rates except for online payments.
+No. If you join part way through the subscription period or only need a few collections, the charge will still remain at £37.
+We offer no reduced rates.